 So if you want a rustic design with modern amenities, cozy winter comfort on the inside and stunning nature on the outside, and a location close to both forest and hiking trails as well as charming downtown Bend, Riverhouse on the Deschutes should be high on your list.

-Want to book a stay at the best Bend, Oregon lodging – Riverhouse at the Deschutes?
+Want to book a stay at the best Bend, Oregon accommodation – Riverhouse at the Deschutes?
 My readers get a 15% discount on any stay they book at the Riverhouse from now until November 30, 2019.
 Book before the end of November (your trip can be at any future date that’s available) to get the discount!

 Just book with the code “JOANNA” on the Riverhouse website, or click my personalized link for Deschutes!